Shutdown Squeezes IRS Workers Just As The Tax-Filing Season Is About To Start

 "How are they going to handle commuting costs, child care costs" or even buying lunch? he says.

-So what do all these complexities mean for the 150 million Americans filing individual tax returns and those expecting refunds?
+So what do all these complexities mean for the 150 million Americans filing individual tax returns and for those expecting refunds?

 "I don't know how that's going to turn out," says Christopher Rizek, a tax attorney and adjunct professor at Georgetown University.
 "I think everybody is hopeful, but not a lot of people are optimistic."